-This page describes the Comprehensive Data Management System (CDMS) tool for use with Hazus-MH.
+This page describes the Comprehensive Data Management System (CDMS) tool for use with Hazus.
 The page details the four CDMS modules: aggregate, site-specific, backward compatibility and import modules.
 It is intended to inform Hazus users of the capabilities, requirements for use and limitations of CDMS.

-Currently, Hazus-MH users are required to undertake a large amount of manual effort to incorporate new data into the statewide datasets according to their pre-defined formats.
-To reduce this effort, CDMS will streamline and automate raw data processing, the conversion of external data sources into Hazus-MH compliant data and the transfer of data into and out of the statewide datasets.
+Currently, Hazus users are required to undertake a large amount of manual effort to incorporate new data into the statewide datasets according to their pre-defined formats.
+To reduce this effort, CDMS will streamline and automate raw data processing, the conversion of external data sources into Hazus-compliant data and the transfer of data into and out of the statewide datasets.
 Processing site-specific level and aggregate information at the census block and tract levels will be supported.
 All new data brought into the system will be validated.

-CDMS is comprised of four modules: the aggregate, site-specific, backward compatibility and import modules.
-The aggregate, site-specific and backward compatibility modules work together.
+CDMS is comprised of four modules: the aggregate, site-specific, backward compatibility, and import modules.
+The aggregate, site-specific, and backward compatibility modules work together.
 Raw data can be used to generate aggregated data and, if the raw data has location information, then site specific data can also be generated at the same time.
 Similarly, aggregated data can be generated when generating site-specific data.
-The backward compatibility component will apply the data conversion and use the aggregate data and site-specific data components to generate the data in Hazus-MH format.
+The backward compatibility component will apply the data conversion and use the aggregate data and site-specific data components to generate the data in Hazus format.
 The updated data in a study region can also be applied to the state data geo-databases.

 The aggregate module allows the user to:

 Update the aggregated data (square footage, building count, building and content exposure and demographics) and Occupancy to Building Type Mapping Schemes to state data geo-databases.

 The site-specific module has the following capabilities: